mezzenascosilvana/fullstack/MyNotes.md

 ### Class3:
 - Structure about HTML: header and footer
 - Introduction of block with style
-- Each html component like h1 has by default some values (margin, widht, height) but I can modify them with the stlyle block
+- Each html component like h1 has by default some values (margin, widht, height) but I can modify them with the stlyle block.
 - I can apply style to my html page and my body.
   - <! -- Each html component like h1 has by default some values (margin, widht, height) but I can modify them with the stlyle block border-radius: round edges width, height: dimentions object-fit: border: color of the border // there is diferent way to select color, rgb , #number or witht name of the color padding : is the distance between the image with the next element <stlyle>